Ozx-68102/XiaomiLog2Battery/README.md

 5. **Dependency Management Tool**
    - Implements `PackageCheckers.py` based on `sys` and `subprocess` to automatically detect the installation status of third-party libraries and execute installation if missing;
-   - Supports installing custom libraries from local whl files (e.g., `dash-uploader==0.7.0a2+fix1`), ensuring dependency consistency and deployment reliability;
+   - Supports installing custom libraries from local whl files, ensuring dependency consistency and deployment reliability;
    - Performs version verification for specific dependencies to ensure environment consistency.

 6. **Cross-Platform Adaptation**